 1. Planet Traveler Hostel (Solo-Traveller)

-It is perfectly situated between some of the city’s most vibrant neighbourhoods.
+It is perfectly situated between some of the city’s most vibrant neighborhoods.

-Highly recommended and our #1 one the list of top Toronto hostels.
+Highly recommended and our #1 on the list of top Toronto hostels.

-For travellers who are concerned with their environmental footprint, this hotel was purpose built to run with geo-technology including solar panels, geothermal heating, hot water recycling, and LED lights.
+For travelers who are concerned with their environmental footprint, this hotel was purpose-built to run with geo-technology including solar panels, geothermal heating, hot water recycling, and LED lights.

 Private room configurations can sleep up to four people and have private bathrooms.
 It really is one of the best hostels in Toronto with Private Rooms, according to Hostelz.com.